coq/bot/.github/CONTRIBUTING.md

 3. Run the bot with: `docker run -p 8080:8080 --env-file .env coq-bot-local-test:latest`
 4. Make the server accessible from the web with: `ngrok http 8080`
 5. Configure your repositories' webhooks with the ngrok URL.

+## Formatting ##

+We use `ocamlformat` to auto-format OCaml and Dune files.
+If possible, run it with `dune build @fmt --auto-promote` before committing.
+As of today, any version between 0.12 and 0.14.2 should work fine.

+You may also configure your editor to auto-format your files on save.
+If you are inside a `nix-shell` and using Emacs, you can simply do so by adding `(load "/path/to/the/bot/dev.el")` to your `.emacs`.